 This seemed to make sense to me at the time, because one fateful winter, I had gotten frostbite on one of my toes.

-I could stab a needle through it, and I wouldn’t feel a thing.
+I could stab a needle through it right now if I wanted to, and I wouldn’t feel a thing.

 Currently, growing usable nerve tissue in a petri dish is still an idea that belongs in science fiction stories.